 Negligence is any conduct that falls below the set standard of care that a reasonable, prudent person would have utilized in the same situation.
 The legal duty that financial professionals owe to investors is a standard duty of care that includes due diligence and operating in good faith.

 To be held liable for negligence, it is not necessary for the broker to have intended the consequences of the negligent act.
-If a reasonable, prudent broker would have foreseen the potential for the consequences arising out of such an act and taken reasonable steps to prevent such consequences from occurring, the act can be deemed a negligent one.
+If a reasonable, prudent person would have foreseen the potential for the consequences arising out of such an act and taken reasonable steps to prevent such consequences from occurring, the act can be deemed a negligent one.

 Our tireless work on behalf of our clients extends from coast to coast and border to border.
-Meyer Wilson has represented clients nationwide, from Los Angeles toTampa and from New YorkSeattle.
+Meyer Wilson has clients nationwide, from San Diego and Tampa to New York and Seattle.
 If you want the insight of a lawyer with experience taking on the nation's largest investment firms, complete our online form for a free case evaluation.